Choose foods for good nutrition with our dietitians’ guide to a healthy daily eating plan

 Healthy eating is so much more than calories in and calories out—the foods you choose to eat daily are essential to your health, satisfaction, and feeling your best.

-Although the details vary from one eating plan to another, there are fundamental principles of healthy eating.
+Although the details vary from one eating plan to another, there are fundamental principles of healthy eating that remain consistent.
 First, focus on consuming a wide variety of foods from all food groups, paying particular attention to choosing fresh, seasonal, and less processed foods.
 This approach will help you get enough essential nutrients while minimizing added sodium and sugar.

 The chart below gives examples of daily targets for different calorie levels.
-A basic understanding of these targets is a perfect way to develop menus around foods for good nutrition.
+A basic understanding of these targets is a great way to develop menus that incorporate foods for good nutrition.
 Of course, your targets may vary based on your food preferences and health needs.
-Consult a registered dietitian if you need a more personalized plan.
+Consult a registered dietitian for expert guidance if you need a more personalized plan.

 1200 1600 2000 2400